 Chantay Bridges, Real Estate Agent, Los Angeles Real Estate Now

-Chantay Bridges, a Los Angeles real estate expert, made a list of some of the most important questions she always asks her photographers before a session.
+Chantay Bridges, a Los Angeles real estate expert, has a list of the most important questions she always asks her photographers before a session.
 Here’s what she told us:

 Clothes are always a question when it comes to the real estate headshot, but it’s a question easily answered.
 Speak to your photographer about colors and prints, and make sure that whatever you wear makes you feel good.